• Link to X

 Penalties can include heavy fines, or even imprisonment… so it’s best to understand the law and follow it to make sure people are kept safe from both scalding and legionella.

-Water Treatment Services offer a comprehensive range of water safety solutions including TMV servicing and maintenance, and the management of legionella risks to support businesses and those responsible for the safety of engineered water systems in the workplace.
+Water Treatment Services provide a comprehensive range of water and wastewater treatment, water quality analysis, consultancy, and water engineering solutions to support business owners and those responsible for the safe and efficient operation of water systems in the workplace.

-With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers, water specialists and technicians we offer cost effective legionella risk assessments, training, water testing and other risk management solutions to businesses throughout the UK and Internationally.
+With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South West England and Wales), Leeds (North and North East), and Glasgow (Scotland), supported by regional teams of highly trained technicians and engineers, we deliver specialist consultancy, water quality analysis, engineering support, and risk management solutions across the UK and internationally.

 Further reading…